John Smith Trust Fellowship Programmes

 - Are you a change-maker committed to making a difference in your society?

-If you answered ‘yes’, you could be one of our next John Smith Trust Fellows!
+If you answered ‘yes’, you could be one of our next John Smith Fellows!

 To apply you must:

-- Be a citizen of one of the 12 following eligible countries: WIDER EUROPE (Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russia, or Ukraine) OR CENTRAL ASIA (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan or Uzbekistan)
+- Be a citizen of one of the 12 following eligible countries: Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russia, Ukraine (Wider Europe) Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan or Uzbekistan (Central Asia).
+Please make sure that you apply to the programme relevant to your nationality.

-- Be resident in one of the 12 eligible countries and in permanent employment.
+- Be resident in one of the 12 eligible countries.

 - Speak and write fluent English (preferably having already studied or worked in English).

-- Demonstrate your potential as a leader in your chosen professional field, committed to the positive future development of your society.
+- Demonstrate your potential as a leader in your chosen professional field, committed to building a fairer, more sustainable, and inclusive society in your home country.

-- Propose an Action Plan addressing a policy or organisational challenge of importance in your field of work or expertise which you intend to implement on return home and which will be informed by your experience in the UK.
+- Propose an ‘action plan’ addressing a challenge in policy or practice in your field of expertise aimed at contributing to the development of a fairer, more sustainable and inclusive society, which you intend to implement on your return home, and which will be informed by your experience in the UK.

-- Be prepared to make a substantial commitment if selected as a Fellow: to be available for a four-week full-time residential programme in the UK and to participate actively in the JST Alumni Network in the longterm.
+- Be prepared to make a substantial commitment if selected as a Fellow: to take part in a four-week full-time residential programme in the UK and regularly scheduled online events throughout the rest of the year, and to participate actively in the Fellows’ Network in the long-term.

 Check out the Fellowship Programmes page for more information.